When Does Translation Require Context? A Data-driven, Multilingual Exploration: Measuring Context Usage

 Intuitively, P-CXMI measures how much more (or less) likely a target sentence $y$ is when it is given context $C$, compared to not being given that context.
 Note that this is estimated \textit{according to the models $q_{MT_A}$ and $q_{MT_C}$} since, just like CXMI, this measure depends on their learned distributions.

-We can also apply P-CXMI at \textit{word-level} (as opposed to sentence-level) to measure how much more likely a particular word in a sentence is when it is given the context, by leveraging the auto-regressive property of the neural decoder.
+We can also apply P-CXMI at the \textit{word level} to measure how much more likely a particular word in a sentence is when it is given the context, by leveraging the auto-regressive property of the neural decoder.
 Given the triplet $(x, y, C)$ and the word index $i$, we can measure the P-CXMI for that particular word as:

 Note that nothing constrains the form of $C$ or even $x$ and P-CXMI can, in principle, be applied to any conditional language modelling problem.